 What is the University doing about coronavirus?

 As a trusted University specialising in online and blended learning, we are confident in our ability to support students with their studies, now and in the future, in order to minimise any potential disruption.
-As a result, we have taken the decision to move all teaching to fully online from Monday 9th November 2020 – Friday 29th January 2021.
+As a result, we have taken the decision to move all teaching to fully online until 2nd April 2021.
 Our Study Centres will remain open during this time allowing you the option to have a face to face meeting with Student Support or use the facilities on site.

 Additionally, our Student Support office will continue to provide support by phone, email and Skype and our Live Chat function within iLearn.

 Where can I find the latest guidance about coronavirus?

 Students are asked to continue to visit and regularly check the following website for the latest updates and guidance:

 Do I need to take any precautionary measures?